nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.exportprofilepicturefromadcontext.md

   description: The user name of the user that is used to export the pictures.
   defaultValue: String.Empty

-redirectFrom:
+redirectFrom: []
-- /Reference/v1/Processors/ExportProfilePictureFromADConfig/
+layout: reference
+toc: true
-permalink: /Reference/v1/Processors/ExportProfilePictureFromADContext/
+permalink: /Reference2/v1/Processors/ExportProfilePictureFromADContext/
+title: ExportProfilePictureFromADContext
+categories:
+- Processors
+- v1

 ---